Ousted National Security Adviser Bolton Slams Trump's Approach To North Korea

 After exchanging escalating threats with North Korea's leader, Kim Jong Un, during the first year of his presidency, Trump held a historic face-to-face meeting with Kim last year in Singapore.

-That summit ended with a vague agreement to support the denuclearization of the Korean peninsula.
+That summit ended with a vague agreement to support the denuclearization of the Korean Peninsula.
 Since then, despite two more in-person meetings between Kim and Trump, there hasn't been much progress toward actually dismantling North Korea's nuclear program or even agreeing what that might entail.

 While not calling out Trump directly, Bolton said the focus on holding summits with Kim is misplaced.
 He said the U.S. needs to be more concerned about ending the nuclear threat posed by North Korea.

 "It seems to be clear that the DPRK has not made a strategic decision to give up its nuclear weapons," Bolton declared at the start of his remarks.
 "In fact, I think the contrary is true.
-I think the strategic decision that Kim Jong Un is operating through is he will do whatever he can to keep a deliverable nuclear weapons capability."'
+I think the strategic decision that Kim Jong Un is operating through is he will do whatever he can to keep a deliverable nuclear weapons capability."

 Bolton is known for his hawkish views and almost always seemed an odd fit for the Trump administration, since Trump campaigned on getting the U.S. out of long-lasting wars abroad.